Victhereum/Wave/README.md

 # Endpoints

-## VideoViewSet: Taming Video Captioning With The Help of AI
+## CaptionViewSet: Taming Caption Captioning With The Help of AI

 Whether you're a frontend developer, backend wizard, or a unicorn enthusiast, welcome to the realm of video ednpoints! 🎥✨ Let's dive into the epic saga of handling videos in a way that even Gandalf would be proud of.

 ## Description

-VideoViewSet is your trusty companion for managing videos like a pro.
+CaptionViewSet is your trusty companion for managing videos like a pro.
 It's not just a view, it's a view with style and swagger, ready to slay dragons and transcribe videos. 🐉

 ### Methods